googleapis/release-please/docs/customizing.md

 ## Subdirectories (paths) in a repository

 Release Please can operate on a subdirectory of a repository.
-If you configurate a `path`, Release Please will only consider commits that touch files on that path.
+If you configure a `path`, Release Please will only consider commits that touch files on that path.
 The format of the `path` configuration option should be a simple path segment (`.`, `..`, etc are not allowed) relative to the repository root.